-Laminate is a bargain product that can look good from a distance but does not hold up well to close examination.
+Laminate flooring can look good from a distance but does not hold up well to close examination.
 An image of wood is fused to a fiberboard core.
-Resale is low to moderate; if the house is high-end, laminate may drag down the home's value.
+Resale is low to moderate; if the house is high-end, mediocre quality laminate will almost always drag down the home's value.
+The good news is that laminate flooring manufacturers have responded to the competition from engineered wood, and have stepped up their game.
+Newer iterations of laminate not only look like wood but feel like it, due to deeper embossing of wood grain textures.

 |Engineered Wood Flooring||Laminate Flooring|